A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 bash

-# Disable ksmbd module
+# Disable and blacklist the ksmbd module until patched

 sudo modprobe -r ksmbd

-echo "blacklist ksmbd" | sudo tee /etc/modprobe.d/blacklist-ksmbd.conf
+echo 'blacklist ksmbd' | sudo tee /etc/modprobe.d/blacklist-ksmbd.conf

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.